njschroeder/Greg/README.md

     - Ability to play Rock Paper Scissors (type '&rps')
     - Ability to play Tic-Tac-Toe (type '&newttt')
     - type '&fishgpt' and a question to get fishgpt to respond to your question
-    - type &suggestions to give suggestions to the developers
+    - type '&suggestions'to give suggestions to the developers
 - Developer Commands
+    - type '&ping' to verify that greg is listening
     - Ability to temporarily stop accepting commands (type '&stop')
         - &help will still work for users
+        - developers are not affected by this
     - Ability to resume accept commands (type '&start')
     - Ability to completely shutdown (type '&shutdown')

 ## Future Plans
 - At this point, please do not spam the poll function with votes.
 If you go fast enough, it can unintentionally log more than one vote for a single user.
 I do plan to fix this in a later update.